Intro / Jump menu

 We are working hard to embed a culture of sustainability across our University and become a net-zero carbon institution by 2030.

-Our aim is to become a leader in environmental and sustainability management by preventing pollution, complying with environmental legislation and striving to improve our sustainability performance.
+We aim to become a leader in environmental and sustainability management by preventing pollution, complying with environmental legislation and having a positive impact on our environment and wider society.

 Ealing's Walpole Park